drskennedy/cass_kg_rag/README.md

 ___
 ## Key Libraries
 - **LlamaIndex**: Framework for developing applications powered by LLM
-- **llama-cpp-python**: Library to load GGUF format LLM from a local directory
+- **llama-cpp-python**: Library to load GGUF-formatted LLM from a local directory

 ___
 ## Files and Content